golang/website/_content/blog/allocation-optimizations.md

 This ensures that for our original `extract` code, if the number of items fits in our small stack-allocated buffer, we perform exactly 1 allocation of exactly the right size.
-If the number of items exceeds the capacity our small stack-allocated buffer, we do our normal doubling-allocation once the stack-allocated buffer overflows.
+If the number of items exceeds the capacity of our small stack-allocated buffer, we do our normal doubling-allocation once the stack-allocated buffer overflows.

 The optimization that Go 1.26 does is actually better than the